Sydney-Informatics-Hub/nfcore-rnaseq/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

-**An introduction to RNA-seq analysis using the Nextflow bioinformatics pipeline nfcore-rnaseq and RStudio**
+**An introduction to RNA-seq analysis using the Nextflow bioinformatics pipeline nfcore-rnaseq and R/RStudio**

 **About this workshop**
 - RNA-seq is a popular method for simultaneously measuring and comparing the expression of tens of thousands of genes in multiple samples.
 - Nextflow is a workflow management tool which assists in pipelining the multiple steps and also enables scalability and reproducibility of these workflows across different compute infrastructures.
-- This practical workshop provides a hands-on introduction to RNA-seq analysis from reads to counts, to differential expression to functional enrichments.
+- This workshop provides a hands-on introduction to RNA-seq analysis from reads to counts to differential expression to functional enrichments.
 - The workshop makes use of nfcore-rnaseq, a nextflow pipeline that allows the researchers to use computational data analysis tools and workflows without the need for programming experience.
-- The workshop also introduces the attendies the use of R environment using RStudio for basic downstream analysis of RNA-seq data.
+- The workshop also introduces the attendies to the use of R environment using RStudio for basic downstream analysis of RNA-seq data.

 **Target audience**
 HDRs, researchers who have or will soon acquire RNA-seq short-read data which they need to analyse themselves or others who desire to understand RNA-seq analysis using pipelining efforts such as Nextflow

+**Lead trainers:**
+- Dr. Nandan Deshpande (Sydney Informatics Hub)
+- Dr. Sarah Beecroft (Pawsey Supercomputing Center)

 **Interesting links**

-(1) The course **[Nextflow and Supercomputing at Pawsey]()** is an introduction to nextflow pipelines and Pawsey supercomputing.
+(1) **[Nextflow and Supercomputing at Pawsey]()** : An introduction to nextflow pipelines and Pawsey supercomputing.

 (2) Introduction to **[Unix/Linux command line](https://datacarpentry.org/shell-genomics/)**